I am delighted that Ruth Davidson has asked me to chair this new and independent commission.

 I am looking forward to working with my commission colleagues and l hope very much that our work will serve as a useful contribution to this important debate.

-Iain McMillan CBE, Commission Chair
+Sir Iain McMillan CBE, Commission Chairman

 Huge new powers over taxation are coming to Holyrood and I want a clear plan for how those powers can be best used to encourage enterprise, fund public services and give taxpayers a fair break.